The shadow cast by chemical weapons over modern history has claimed countless victims, both civilians and soldiers across the globe.

 In 2011, the Conference of the States Parties established the International Support Network for Victims of Chemical Weapons and a voluntary trust fund for this purpose.

-States Parties asked the OPCW Technical Secretariat to work more closely with victims’ associations and to provide information on its website about the history of the use of chemical weapons from a victim’s perspective.
-Presented are compelling testimonies from survivors of chemical warfare and links to resources.
+States Parties asked the OPCW Technical Secretariat to work closely with victims’ associations to bring visibility and awareness to the history of the use of chemical weapons from a victim’s perspective, as well as resources and information for the treatment of victims of chemical weapons

 In recognition of the importance of providing assistance to the victims of chemical weapons, the OPCW commissioned a manual for medical practitioners who care for the victims of chemical warfare.

 The Practical Guidebook on the Medical Management of Chemical Casualties has been funded from the trust fund.

 The OPCW-The Hague Award is part of the legacy from the OPCW’s 2013 Nobel Prize for Peace and it seeks to recognise individuals or institutions that have made exceptional contributions toward a world permanently free of chemical weapons.

 In 2015, two eminent experts who dedicated their careers to caring and advocating for the victims of chemical weapons won The OPCW-The Hague Award.

 The first awardee, Dr Mahdi Balali-Mood of Iran treated large numbers of patients who had been exposed to toxic agents during the Iran-Iraq war (1981-1988).
 In the aftermath of the conflict, he established a clinic for those suffering from the delayed and long-term effects of exposure to chemical warfare agents.
 Dr Balali-Mood was one of the contributors to the Practical Guidebook on the Medical Management of Chemical Casualties.